raeesmghl/tic-tac-toe/README.md

 # tic-tac-toe

-i created this gaem when i was following the playlist of javascript by Shardha Khapra.
+i created this game when i was following the playlist of javascript by Shardha Khapra.